'Ultimate judge will be the American people': Quotes, reaction to Trump impeachment hearing

-(Reuters) - Below are quotations from the U.S. House of Representatives Intelligence Committee impeachment hearing into allegations about President Donald Trump’s dealings with Ukraine and noteworthy outside reaction.
+(Reuters) - Below are quotations from the U.S. House of Representatives Intelligence Committee impeachment hearing on Wednesday into allegations about President Donald Trump’s dealings with Ukraine and noteworthy outside reaction.

+REPUBLICAN REPRESENTATIVE JIM JORDAN ASKING WITNESS WILLIAM TAYLOR QUESTIONS ABOUT HIS TESTIMONY ON TRUMP’S ACTIONS REGARDING UKRAINE:

+“You weren’t on the call were you?
+You didn’t listen to President Trump’s call and President (Volodymyr) Zelenskiy’s call?”
+Jordan said.

 U.S. REPRESENTATIVE MARK MEADOWS, AN ALLY OF PRESIDENT TRUMP, SPEAKING DURING THE BREAK: